 Patients should be educated on the transmission of HIV, how the virus is acquired, and how it can spread to others.
 Education regarding the CD4 count level is necessary; as well as the role ART plays in maintaining the patient’s immune function and side effects of the medications.
 Patients should be made aware of the opportunistic infections, malignancies, and comorbid conditions that may occur with long-term HIV infection, AIDS and ART.
 Emphasis should be on the fact that with proper medical care and ART many patients with HIV can lead very normal lives for many years after diagnosis, which just a few decades ago was not the case for this disease.

 The management of the patient with HIV or AIDS is complex and lifelong.
 Collaboration amongst primary care physicians and specialty trained providers such as infectious disease, oncology, gastroenterology, neurology, cardiology, and dermatology will be required to handle the complications of long-term HIV infection, ART medication side effects and the complications of immunosuppression when the patient transitions to AIDS.
 Interactions with pharmacists, social workers, mental health providers, and ancillary staff will be necessary to ensure patients are educated about their disease and treatment and also have access to their medications and the medical providers they will need to visit for the rest of their lives.
-Formation of multidisciplinary teams has been shown to have improved adherence and outcomes for patients living with HIV.
+Formation of an interprofessional teams has been shown to have improved adherence and outcomes for patients living with HIV.

 |||Poorolajal J,Hooshmand E,Mahjub H,Esmailnasab N,Jenabi E, Survival rate of AIDS disease and mortality in HIV-infected patients: a meta-analysis.
 Public health.
 2016 Oct [PubMed PMID: 27349729]|